146 Honors College Sociology

 Prerequisites: Advisor’s signature is required.
 Note that to qualify for this course, a student must have a cumulative grade point average (GPA) of 2.5.

-Students must be able to perform at an accelerated level.
-This course will be offered in our building but will be taught by Dr. Bill Cunningham from East Central College.
+Students must be able to perform at an accelerated level and possess strong time management skills.
+This course will be taught as an online course by instructors from East Central College.
+Students are assigned class time during their school day to complete this online work and progress will be monitored by SFBRHS staff.
 East Central College provides a transcript of these credits.
 (It is the students' responsibility to check with the colleges of their choice to verify acceptance of the credits.)
 Students will need to purchase textbooks for this course.

 This is an introductory course in the field of sociology with special emphasis on the scientific study of social relations, social organizations, and social dynamics.